Leksa667/Modern-Rounded-UI/README.md

 # Modern Rounded UI

 Welcome to the Modern Rounded UI project!
 This application features a sleek and modern login interface with custom rounded UI elements, providing a visually appealing and user-friendly experience.
+This project is perfect for developers and students looking to learn and implement a stylish authentication screen in their applications.
 ## Screenshot

 ![image](https://github.com/user-attachments/assets/4e27df56-0fa9-4d20-a42e-687c990f1e72)